Algo-Boys/SWR2-ASR/readme.md

 ## CI

-To run the CI manually and not only on GitHub Actions, run `poetry run ./ci.sh`.

-Alternatively, you can use the Makefile to run these commands manually
+You can use the Makefile to run these commands manually

     make format